Ada-Developers-Academy/daily-curriculum/week09/thursday/refactoring.md

 1. Only call one method per line on any object in the view and controller (i.e. don't chain methods together)
 1. Don't use more than a single method in a conditional (no actual comparisons of two objects)
 1. Don't use operators (arithmitic, comparison, assignment) in views or controllers.
-1. Do logic inside erb tags
+1. Don't do logic inside erb tags

+Do not attempt to code keeping all of these things in mind.
+Just refactor!

 Example
 -------